pierreaubert/spinorama/tutorial/HOWTOUSE.md

 - It start a parallel evaluation running on a Ray cluster (your machine by default)
 - Since we are optimising 1 speaker only, it just queued 1 job.
 - Results shows the various parameters of the tonality score with and without EQ, with and without a large subwoofer.
-- It also generate a picture in './docs/speaker/$SPEAKER/*/filters_eq.png' that shows the current results on the speaker.
+- It also generate a set of pictures in './docs/speaker/$SPEAKER/*/filters_eq.png' that shows the current results on the speaker.
 ![image](https://github.com/pierreaubert/spinorama/blob/develop/tutorial/picts/autoEQ/genelec_s360_v1.png)

 Here the generated EQ: